Tomato sauce: Canada and United States

 In Canada and the U.S., tomato sauce is typically sold jarred or canned, with minimal ingredients, and is not normally used as is.
 Related ingredients are tomato purée and tomato paste, each of which is similar but paste has a thicker consistency.
 Tomato purée and tomato paste have US FDA standards of identity (since 1939) for percentage of tomato solids, and historically did not contain seasonings other than salt; in recent decades variants with basil or other traditional Italian seasonings became common.
 Tomato sauce is non-standardized.

 Tomato gravy

 Tomato gravy is originally an Italian American term for a tomato sauce cooked with meat, "gravy" being an Americanized form of ragù.
 Tomato gravy was associated with Sunday dinner in Italian American households from the 19th century onwards, and was also called "Sunday gravy".
 Although the origins was a dish with more meat than tomatoes, tomato gravy soon developed into a tomato sauce that often had no pieces of meat, but included animal fat.
-The cooked tomatoes, some fat (usually cured pork fat) and flour are cooked together until thick, and seasoned with salt and pepper.
-Onions or bell peppers may be added as well.
 Typically, tomato gravy is served over pasta.